 Language study for students who don’t demonstrate proficiency as described above is required through successful completion on a graded basis of courses normally numbered 107 (or 108) in a language taken at Princeton, or through demonstration of an equivalent level of competence (for instance, by completing an upper-level course that has been determined to require language proficiency at or above the 107 level as a prerequisite).

 When an undergraduate begins a language at Princeton, three or four terms of study will usually be necessary.
 If continuing a language begun elsewhere, the student is placed at an appropriate level.

 All A.B. candidates should begin meeting this requirement as soon as possible because students are expected to develop proficiency in a language by the end of junior year.
-Students with questions about particular courses and their relationship to the language requirement should speak with their residential college dean or director of studies.
+Students with questions about particular courses and their relationship to the language requirement should speak with their residential college dean or assistant dean.

 For these reasons, each student should anticipate language needs and plan a program of study accordingly.
 Many descriptions of departmental programs of study make reference to the languages appropriate for graduate study in that field.